BrianRuizy/gatsby-minimal-portfolio/_data/featured/covid.md

 Quit the server with CONTROL-C.
 ```

-## Deployment

-Heroku app is already configured to this repository for *automatic deploys* from any push to the **master** branch.
-Create a pull request containing your respective changes and wait for merge.

 ## Reading data locally
 You can go through all the available datasets by going into the `/processdata` directory, launching a interactive python shell, importing `getdata` file, and calling any function.